A complete Guide to LlamaIndex in 2024

 What's what in LlamaIndex

 LlamaIndex is your go-to platform for creating robust applications powered by Large Language Models (LLMs) over your customized data.
-Be it a sophisticated Q&A system, an interactive chatbot, or intelligent agents, LlamaIndex lays down the foundation for your ventures into the realm of Retrieval Augmented Generation (RAG).
+Be it a sophisticated Q&A system, an interactive chatbot, or intelligent agents, LlamaIndex lays down the foundation for your ventures into the realm of what is Retrieval Augmented Generation (RAG).
+Check out this blog for a detailed guide on how to build a RAG app.

 RAG mechanism amplifies the prowess of LLMs with the essence of your custom data.
 Components of an RAG application or workflow -